jjcermeno/sequra/README.md

 + any auditing, exporting to external services like spreadsheets, Airtable-like services or any other dashboard systems

 I decided to make queries as simple as possible and save in database all possible data so queries are debugable, easy and quick.
 Of course, using advanced queries there is no need to use a table like `Disbursements` but it makes the system less maintenable.

+So, for now, solution is still to be developed.
+And due to lack of time, running, having preassure and the fact that's been more than a year I do not touch Ruby professionally (and in my spare time) these exercise is not Test driven, tests are there, but done after creating some code because the important use cases are not done yet.
+Usually, when I

+perform TDD, that is almost always, I write tests for the use case, it will fail most of the time, when all elements are in place, and then I am writing tests (unit) for the smaller elements that the use case uses.
+However, due to the 3 hour limit, I rush to study the problem, think on a design and show some code.
+Thank you for the effort trying to understand it.